um-grex/grex-docs/content/english/support/_index.md

 ## IST Helpdesk
 ---

-We have an Research Computing group in IST's Help Desk system __support@umanitoba.ca__ .
+We have a Research Computing group in IST's Help Desk system __support@umanitoba.ca__ .
 Tickets opened in this system will reach us, especially if you clearly state that they are HPC or Alliance related.
-More info on the [IST Help Desk](http://umanitoba.ca/ist/help/ "IST Help Desk") website.
+More info on the IST Help Desk website: [DRAC](https://umanitoba.ca/information-services-technology/research-computing/digital-research-alliance-canada "IST HelpDesk DRAC"), [Grex](https://umanitoba.ca/information-services-technology/research-computing/um-high-performance-computing-system-grex "IST HelpDesk Grex").

 ## In person training sessions and workshops
 ---